freeCodeCamp/freeCodeCamp/client/src/pages/learn/information-security/information-security-with-helmetjs/index.md

 Optionally, you may write your project on another platform, but it must be publicly visible for our testing.

 Start this project by cloning <a rel='noopener noreferrer' target='_blank' href='https://github.com/freeCodeCamp/boilerplate-infosec/'>this repository</a> on GitHub!
-If you use Replit, remember to save the link to your project somewhere safe!
+If you use another platform, remember to save the link to your project somewhere safe!